How do Marketing managers use Competitive Intelligence?

 - Firstly an easy way to share competitor analysis and collection efforts throughout the company

-- Secondly, sharing information has to be encouraged to reduce knowledge gaps
+- Sharing information has to be encouraged to reduce knowledge gaps

-- Thirdly, ensure no siloing of the Competitor Analysis in their department.
+- Ensure no siloing of the Competitor Analysis in their department.
 So, the analysis needs to be there for all departments

 - Then, consistent channel analysis to isolate which channels are ripe for optimisation

-- As well as a desire to use any information found to fuel creativity and enhance competitive advantage
+- A desire to use any information found to fuel creativity and enhance competitive advantage

-- And training to motivate and inform the sales teams so helping them generate more sales
+- Training to motivate and inform the sales teams so helping them generate more sales

 - A simple process to enable the sales teams to be the marketing managers eyes and ears and spot new developments and changes in the market

-- Then the ability to purchase competitor products read published reports and talk to their employees, distributors, dealers and suppliers
+- The ability to purchase competitor products read published reports and talk to their employees, distributors, dealers and suppliers

-- Finally, an opportunity to set up a customer advisory forum to allow the customer to give feedback.
-Also, offer new ideas and reveal what competitors are offering
+- An opportunity to set up a customer advisory forum to allow the customer to give feedback.
+And to offer new ideas and reveal what competitors are offering

-So, in this article, we offered our initial thoughts on how do marketing managers use Competitive Intelligence.
+In this article, we offered our initial thoughts on how do marketing managers use Competitive Intelligence.
 Competitive Intelligence is used by Marketing teams to stay ahead of the game.
 And keep fresh in their industry and develop innovations.
 Any questions, please do not hesitate to get in touch.